“Love always protects, always trusts, always hopes, always perseveres.” I Cor 13:7

 Adam and Eve listened to the first lie, then assumed the second and hid; broken intimacy led to lack of confidence in God and each other.

 Will we, as couples, ban those attitudes and actions from our marriages that destroy intimacy?
 Will we do whatever it takes, in the power we have in Christ, to see they don’t rise up again?
-Will we also choose to trust our spouses with transparency and, as the other, will we choose to respond with grace and love so that marriages that need healing can be healed and those that are already healthy can grow deeper?
+Will we also choose to trust our spouses with honest conversations and, as the other, will we choose to respond with grace and love so that marriages that need healing can be healed and those that are already healthy can grow deeper?

 Will we know and be known…yet still love?